Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Smoothness of Schubert varieties and localizations of motivic Chern classes

+The main theorem of this section is the following \begin{footnote}{We are thankful to a referee for suggesting the current formulation.}\end{footnote}: \begin{theorem} Let $u,w\in W$ such that $u\leq w$.
+The following are equivalent:\\ (a) The opposite Schubert variety $Y(u)$ is smooth at the torus fixed point $e_w$.\\ (b) The localization of the motivic Chern class $\MC_y(Y(u))$ at $w$ is given by \\ (c) The localization of the structure sheaf $ \calO^u\in K_T(G/B)$ is given by:

+(d) The localization of the equivariant fundamental class $ [Y(u)]\in A^T_*(G/B)$ in the equivariant Chow group is given by:

-The converse follows immediately from Theorem~\ref{thm:kumar}, after setting $y=0$ and taking leading terms in order to reduce to the cohomological case.
-Explicitly, note that clearly $MC_0(Y)=\cO_Y\in \Kt_T(Y)$ if $Y$ is smooth, and it follows from functoriality that $MC_0(Y)=\cO_Y$ if $Y$ has rational singularities.
-This is the case for Schubert varieties (\cite[Theorem~2.2.3]{brion:flagv}), so $MC_y(Y(u))|_{y=0}=\calO^u$.
-Consider the {\em equivariant Chern character\/}
+\end{theorem} \begin{proof} By Lemma \ref{lemma:loc}(b) and the weight space description from Remark~\ref{rmk:weights}, (a) implies~(b).
+From the normalization property, the specialization $\MC_{y=0}(Y)=[\calO_Y]\in \Kt_T(Y)$ if $Y$ is smooth, and it follows from functoriality that $\MC_{y=0}(Y)=[\calO_Y]$ if $Y$ has rational singularities.
+This is the case for Schubert varieties (\cite[Theorem~2.2.3]{brion:flagv}), so $\MC_{y=0}(Y(u))=\calO^u$.
+Hence, (c) follows from (b) by setting $y=0$.
+Consider the `geometric' equivariant Chern character

 to an appropriate completion of the equivariant Chow group; see \cite{edidin2000}.
-From the definition of $ch_T$ and by \cite[Theorem~18.3]{fulton:IT} it follows that the top {homological} degree term of the equivariant Chern character $ch_T(\calO^u)$ is the equivariant fundamental class $[Y(u)]_T$.
-Together with the fact that $ch_T(e^{\lambda}) = 1+ \lambda + $ higher degree {\em cohomological} terms, this implies that if~\eqref{eq:smcr} holds, then the top degree term of $ch_T(MC_y(Y(u))|_{y=0})$ localizes to
+From the definition of $\ch_T$ and by \cite[Theorem~18.3]{fulton:IT} it follows that the top {homological} degree term of the equivariant Chern character $\ch_T(\calO^u)$ is the equivariant fundamental class $[Y(u)]_T$.
+Together with the fact that $\ch_T(e^{\lambda}) = 1+ \lambda + $ higher degree {\em cohomological} terms, this implies that if (c) holds, then the top degree term of $\ch_T(\calO^u)$ localizes to